vkom56000/cse15l-lab-reports/lab5.md

 ```

 This method find the number of text files in a directory that are edited within 30 days and removes them.
 The command can be adjusted to remove differne types of files by chaning the txt part.
 It can also be adjusted to have a different time frame instead of 30 days.
+In the example above the written_2 directory was used but any directory can be used.
 This method removed all the files in the written 2 directory because I just cloned the directory so all the files would be edited within 30 days.

 ```
 vkom5@DESKTOP-CL5JJTR MINGW64 ~/Downloads/docsearch (main)
 $ find written_2/ -type f -mtime -7
 ```

 This method finds the number of text files in a directory within 7 days.
 The command can be adjusted to find files edited in different time frames.
+In the example above the written_2 directory was used.
 In this case the return was nothing since the directory was empty from our previous command.

 ```
 vkom5@DESKTOP-CL5JJTR MINGW64 ~/Downloads/docsearch (main)